larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 I didn't create getter and setter methods but two methods for the ingredients of the long drink, one method gives information about non-alcoholic ingredients, the other one about alcoholic ingredients, the information is turned into a String.
 To print out the information a method called toString has been implemented, it gives details about the name, flavour, cocktail type, glass type and ingredients.

+# Part 2
+## Lara Mae Hollik
+- I have rebuilt my Cocktail class so that the volume and alcohol percentage are now passed in the constructor.
+I have now also adapted this in the main class.
+Because the class Longdrik inherits from me, I also had to modify it and insert the changes in the constructor and in the main class.
+For better clarity and formatting reasons, I have inserted a separator line in the main.